Pietramelara

 Pietramelara is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 50 km north of Naples and about 25 km northwest of Caserta.
-It occupies the plain just south the slopes of Monte Maggiore, the highest peak in the Monti Trebulani.
+It occupies the plain just south of the slopes of Monte Maggiore, the highest peak in the Monti Trebulani.

 Pietramelara borders the following municipalities: Formicola, Pietravairano, Riardo, Roccaromana, Rocchetta e Croce.